Your browser does not support iframes.

 Total number of Attempts: Each candidate can appear for consecutively 3 years and this gives them a total 6 chances as JEE Main exam is being conducted twice a year since 2019.

-National Testing Agency had released the JEE Main 2020 application form for January attempt in online mode on September 3, 2019.
+National Testing Agency has concluded process of filling JEE Main application 2020 from November 4 for J&K sudents.
+Students who are appearing for the test from exam centres in Jammu and Kashmir only could fill the form till November 8.
+NTA had released the JEE Main 2020 application form for January attempt in online mode on September 3, 2019.
 Candidates will have to apply for both the attempts separately.
 The application form for JEE Main 2020 April attempt will be released on February 7.
 Candidates will be able to access the JEE Main 2020 application form through the official website of NTA.
 The application process of the entrance test will comprise of the following steps:

 Entering Personal, academic, exam related and contact details of candidates